linhmai96/Global-Energy-Capacity-Dashboard/README.md

 #### Prerequisites

 1. Google Cloud Platform account with billing **enabled**
-2. Download service account in json format with the following roles. ```NOTE```: Refine your IAM roles if neccessary.
+3. Download service account in json format with the following roles. ```NOTE:``` Refine your IAM roles if neccessary.
 These are just examples for a POC:

    - Storage Admin (for GCS buckets)